olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![Maintainance Idle Mode](/pie-2022-03/barbot/images/f_fsm_idm.jpg)
 _Figure 7: Display while the system is in the maintainance idle state._

+The idle state in maintainance mode initializes its state by displaying its transition, and then setting the screen with the two options: Set-Up and Clean.
 ```
 void disabled(){
   // Menu mode for maintenance